nikolausn/HURDAT2-for-profiling/README.md

 # HURDAT2-for-profiling
-Student group solutions for HURDAT2 that can benefit from profiling &amp; selective optimizations
+Student group solutions for HURDAT2 that can benefit from profiling and selective optimizations